Carol Burnett: Early life and education

 During this time, she performed in several university productions, garnering recognition for her comedic and musical abilities.
 Her mother disapproved of her acting ambitions:

-She wanted me to be a writer.
-She said you can always write, no matter what you look like.
-When I was growing up she told me to be a little lady, and a couple of times I got a whack for crossing my eyes or making funny faces.
-Of course, she never, I never, dreamed I would ever perform.

 The young Burnett, always insecure about her looks, responded many years later to her mother's advice of "You can always write, no matter what you look like" by noting "God, that hurt!" in her memoir One More Time (1986).

 During her junior year at UCLA in 1954, a professor invited Burnett and some other students to perform at a party in place of their class final that had been canceled (which required a performance in front of an audience).
 Afterwards, a man and his wife approached her while Burnett was stuffing cookies in her purse to take home to her grandmother.
 Instead of reprimanding her, the man complimented her performance and asked about her future plans.
 When he learned that she wanted to travel to New York in order to try her luck in musical comedy but could not afford the trip, he offered her and her boyfriend (Don Saroyan) each, on the spot, a $1,000 interest-free loan; the man, who was a millionaire from La Jolla, California, wasn't affiliated with show business and had earned his wealth from the shipbuilding industry.
 His conditions were simply that the loans were to be repaid within five years, his name was never to be revealed, and if she achieved success, she would help other aspiring talents to pursue their artistic dreams.
 Burnett took him up on his offer, and she and Saroyan left college and moved to New York to pursue acting careers.
 That same year, her father died of causes related to his alcoholism.